100 Classic Yachts Attend 14th Monaco Classic Week

-America’s maritime heritage is to take centre stage at the biennial Monaco Classic Week at the Yacht Club de Monaco.
+More than 100 classic yachts attended the 14th biennial Monaco Classic Week at the Yacht Club de Monaco last week.

-Running from 11 to 15 September, the event will pay tribute to US-built boats and host classic yachts designed by famous American naval architects such as Nathanael Herreshoff, Olin Stephens and John Alden.
+The event, which took place from 11 to 15 September, paid tribute to US-built boats and host classic yachts designed by famous American naval architects such as Nathanael Herreshoff, Olin Stephens and John Alden.

-A selection of 70 invited yachts, including the schooners Puritan (1931) and Orianda (1937), will be on display, alongside vintage motor boats including Rivas and all-wood Chris-Crafts.
-Four William Fife-designed gaff cutters dating back to 1906 are also set to make an appearance.
+Alongside the selection of classic yachts on display were a number of vintage motor boats including Rivas and all-wood Chris-Crafts.
+Four William Fife-designed gaff cutters dating back to 1906 also made an appearance.

-Eight races will see sailing yachts go head-to-head around the bay, as motor boats compete in timed speed trials.
-All vessels will then take part in the traditional Concours d’Elégance, where the judging panel will assess boat lines, crew attire and naval etiquette to crown a winner.
+Eight races also saw sailing yachts go head-to-head around the bay, as motor boats compete in timed speed trials.
+All vessels then took part in the traditional Concours d’Elégance, during which the judging panel assessed boat lines, crew attire and naval etiquette.

 The event culminated in a prize giving ceremony attended by Prince Albert II, which saw the Monaco Classic Week trophy awarded to Puritan (1930) and the 2019 La Belle Classe Restoration Prize was presented to the Swedish gaff Ester.